 Examples of Finding Fault for Auto Accidents in Texas

-Rear-end collision: If a driver fails to maintain a safe distance from the vehicle in front and subsequently rear-ends it, they are often considered at fault for the accident.
+If a driver fails to maintain a safe distance from the vehicle in front and rear-ends the car, they are often considered at fault for the accident.
 The assumption is that they did not leave enough room or failed to react in time to avoid the collision.

 Defenses used for rear-ending collision usually involves a claim that the vehicle in front stopped suddenly and a sudden emergency arose.

-Failure to yield: When a driver fails to yield the right of way at a stop sign, traffic signal or while making a turn and subsequently causes an accident, they may be deemed at fault for not following traffic rules.
+When a driver fails to yield the right of way at a stop sign or traffic signal or while making a turn and subsequently causes an accident, they may be deemed at fault for not following traffic rules.

 Defenses used for not yielding the right of way include that you should have seen it coming and taken evasive action.

-Speeding: If a driver exceeds the posted speed limit and cannot control their vehicle or react to unexpected situations, they may be held responsible for an accident due to excessive speed.
-The defenses are that speed is rarely the sole cause of a crash.
+If a driver exceeds the posted speed limit and cannot control their vehicle or react to unexpected situations, they may be held responsible for an accident due to excessive speed.
+The defense is that speed is rarely the sole cause of a crash.
 Usually, an accident involving speed by one vehicle consists of some negligence by the other driver.

 The Role of Insurance Companies in Determining Fault for a Car Wreck